Exclusive Sights and Sounds of Georgia Football

 Brian, Ruston, and I were asking ourselves "how much would it cost to go to the moon?"
 Well, I decided to do some research and here's what I found.

-Space Adventures on a Russian space craft called the Soyuz.
+Space Tourism has long since been an idea dreamed up by science fiction authors, but in 2001 fiction became reality when multimillionaire Dennis Tito became the first Space Tourist by traveling to the International Space Station (ISS) for a week.
+Tito was flown to the ISS by an American Agency called Space Adventures on a Russian space craft called the Soyuz.
 Since Tito, there have been six other people who have paid to travel to the ISS and back.
 All seven space tourists have flown on the Soyuz and paid $20-35 million.
 As of 2009, the Russian Space Agency is the only program offering paid flights to space.

-article stating that Space Adventures would be offering flights to orbit (not land on) the moon for $100 million.
+In August 2005, Chris Isidore of CNN wrote an article stating that Space Adventures would be offering flights to orbit (not land on) the moon for $100 million.
 At the time, Space Adventures had identified nearly 1,000 billionaires who were willing to pay the price, but, as of today, no such flights have be executed.

 Windows 7 is the latest operating system to hit the shelves since Microsoft's Windows Vista, which was widely reviewed as a failure.
 So how does Windows 7 stack up?